 Will I get sick if I eat old pizza?

 You can get sick if you eat old pizza, yes.
 While most people will end up with a stomach ache and (possibly) diarrhea and vomiting, others may have a worse reaction.
 It’s best to stick to storage guidelines and always check your pizza for any signs that it has gone bad.

 Can you eat 2-day old pizza not refrigerated?

 It is 100% not recommended to eat 2-day old pizza that has not been refrigerated.
 Pizza must be kept below 40 degrees to stay safe and shouldn’t be set out for longer than two hours.
-That said, two days goes far beyond the recommended amount of time for pizza to safely sit out.
+That said, two days go far beyond the recommended amount of time for the pizza to safely sit out.

 Is pizza still good after 4 days?

 As long as your pizza has been stored properly in the fridge under 40F, it is safe to consume after four days.
 However, it is important to note that four days is the maximum.
 After the fourth day, toss your pizza.
 If you need to store it longer, take it to the freezer.